 Jalyn Greene (they/she) is an actor, poet, teaching artist.
 They are driven to explore the intersectional black experience through poetic and generational narratives.
 Detroit born and Chicago based, they received their BFA from Michigan State University.
 Recent acting credits include No Child (Mississippi Bend Players), Queen of Sock Pairing as The Narrator (Red Tape Theatre), Crumbs from the Table of Joy as Ermina Crump (U/S) (Raven Theatre) and Breathe, Boom as Angel (Eclipse Theatre).
 Jalyn thrives on the belief that arts education is key in creating compassionate, bold, and effective leaders.
 Partnered with Chicago theatres and youth arts organizations such as Lifeline Theatre, Emerald City Theatre and Pegasus Theatre, they’ve provided arts programming to hundreds of students across Chicagoland, with an emphasis on communities with large minority and immigrant populations.
 Jalyn is also a member of the 2021 inaugural IGNITE cohort, under the mentorship of Nambi E. Kelley.

 Alexis A Tornez Martinez (he/him) is a Chicago - based actor and educator who uses storytelling elements to confront issues within the Latinx communities.
-He is a graduate from the University of Illinois at Chicago with a BA in Theater and Performance.
-During his time in UIC, he has worked as an electrician and participated in projects with his peers to create wonderful stories.
-He is also a part of the cohort at Northlight Theater within their Speak Up! program.
+He has a Bachelor in Arts in Theatre and Performance from UIC.
+During his time at UIC, he has worked as an electrician and participated in projects with his peers to create wonderful stories.
+He is also a part of the Northlight Theater’s Education Cohort as a Lead Teaching Artist.
 Alexis is a DACA recipient, who uses his experiences to create art that connects and responds to Latinx issues.
-Currently, he is writing a play titled “Checkpoint”, which confronts the issues, struggles, and experience of immigration.
-When he isn't on stage or in a classroom, he participates in other projects where he assists as an electrician or a photographer for his peers.
+Currently, he is writing a play that confronts the issues, struggles, and experience of immigration through the Mexico/US Border.
+Outside of the arts, he does interior construction and has a passion in learning more about videography/photography.

 Ayssette Muñoz (she/her/ella) is a Mexican-American actor, educator, and director originally from the Rio Grande Valley.
 In 2015, the Chicago Tribune featured Ayssette as one of the “Top 10 Hot New Faces of Chicago Theatre''.
 And in 2019, she was nominated for "Outstanding Supporting Actor in a Play" from the Alliance of Latinx Theatre Artists of Chicago.
-As an actor, she's worked with many Chicago staples such as Steppenwolf, Teatro Vista, Goodman Theatre, Lookingglass, Chicago Shakespeare, Rivendell, A Red Orchid Theatre, Collaboraction, Definition Theatre, Urban Theater, and Teatro Luna.
+She's acted with Steppenwolf, Teatro Vista, Goodman Theatre, Lookingglass, Chicago Shakespeare, Rivendell, A Red Orchid Theatre, Collaboraction, Definition Theatre, Urban Theater, and Teatro Luna.
 Her on-camera credits include 'Chicago PD', 'North of the 10' and 'En Algun Lugar'.
-Ayssette is a teaching artist with Steppenwolf, Silk Road Rising, Mudlark Theatre, Northlight Theatre, and The Viola Project.
-She is a proud Teatro Vista ensemble member and is represented by Paonessa Talent Agency.
+She is a proud Teatro Vista ensemble member and serves as their co-director of youth and outreach.
+She recently associate directed Teatro Vista's "Somewhere Over The Border"-- jeff award winner of Best Director, Best Ensemble, and Best Production of a Musical (mid-size).
+She is represented by Big Mouth Talent.

 Jeremy Ohringer (he/him) is a director, assistant professor, and teaching artist.
-In addition to Steppenwolf, he teaches at North Central College, Writers Theatre, Northlight Theatre and Chicago Youth Shakespeare among others.
-His favorite directing projects include STUPID F**KING BIRD (DePaul University), RAYMONDO (The Cartographers), ANGELS IN AMERICA: PERESTROIKA (Boston University), WHO WALKED ALL NIGHT… (Rhino Fest), SALVE REGINA (Center on Halsted), SAD SONGS FOR BAD PEOPLE (Rough House Theater), WHO ROWED ACROSS OCEANS (Edinburgh Fringe Festival) and an original adaptation of SPRING AWAKENING (Fearless Theatre).
-Jeremy is Vice-Chair of the board of The Midwives, a national collective of artists supporting each other’s individual projects.
+In addition to Steppenwolf, he teaches at North Central College, DePaul University, and Writers Theatre.
+His favorite directing projects include CONSTELLATIONS (North Central College), STUPID F**KING BIRD (DePaul University), RAYMONDO (The Cartographers), ANGELS IN AMERICA: PERESTROIKA (Boston University), WHO WALKED ALL NIGHT… (Rhino Fest), SALVE REGINA (Center on Halsted), SAD SONGS FOR BAD PEOPLE (Rough House Theater), WHO ROWED ACROSS OCEANS (Edinburgh Fringe Festival) and an original adaptation of SPRING AWAKENING (Fearless Theatre).
+Jeremy is Chair of the board of The Midwives, a national collective of artists supporting each other’s individual projects.
 He holds an MFA in directing from Boston University.

 Abigail Piñon (she/her) is an actor and arts educator who enjoys performing/writing/producing/teaching theatre, improv, and art all throughout the city.
 She is an ALTA-winning performer in the category of “Outstanding Improviser.”
 In addition to Chicago, Abi has performed and taught in cities such as: Austin, New York, L.A, San Francisco, Toronto, and more.
 She earned her Bachelor of Arts in Theatre and Performance, Minor in Disability and Human Development (with Honors) from the University of Illinois (Chicago).
 Abi's interests lie at the intersection of arts and access.
 She currently serves as Program Manager at The Warehouse Project & Gallery, a nonprofit org that focuses on utilizing innovative, artistic ways to create positive social change.
 Abi would like to give a shout-out to her family and loved ones who have supported her every step of the way, “Especially mi mamá, papá, y hermano who’ve always made me feel like anything is possible.”